 Short eats are Sri Lankan snacks – small but filling bites usually eaten on the go in the morning or evening or served to tea time guests.
 In the run up to my friend Yasmin’s Sri Lankan holiday, we got together to home-bake two varieties of popular Sri Lankan short eats.
 Unfortunately, I won’t be going to Sri Lanka with her, but the patties and malu paan we baked allowed my taste buds to visit a Sri Lankan short eat shop at least for a little while.
 They are delicious!
+Here are our short eats recipes from our baking session.

 Sri Lankan Short Eats Recipes